Role of the Governors

 The Governing Body delegates responsibility for overseeing the financial aspects of the Academy's running to the Finance Committee which also meets regularly, the Chair of this committee feeding back to the main Governing Body.

 The Governing Body uses digital technologies to review and amend policies rather than meeting face to face.
 These policies are then ratified during the meetings.

 Other Governors with specific responsibilities fulfil their obligations on an ad-hoc basis.
 For example, the Special Needs Governor will work with our SENDCO as part of her role, as well as spending time in school alongside the children in order to gain a greater understanding of the issues.
 Similarly, the premises lead works with the School Business Manager and Site Manager in order to plan ahead and address issues that arise, and the Safeguarding Lead works with the staff and Headteacher in order to audit, review and improve the Safeguarding procedures in school.
 When necessary, our Attendance Governors work together in order to respond to applications for authorised absence.

-Bruce Large, Mrs Joanna Manning (Vice Chair of Governors), Mr Bob Matson, Mr Leon Smith, Mr Ben Thompson, Mr Andrew Coupland (Deputy Headteacher - Staff Governor), Mr Robert Cowling (Headteacher - Ex-officio Governor), Mrs Helen Pennington (Chair of Governors), Mr Gareth Speed, Miss Tara Beeston
+Mr Bruce Large, Mrs Joanna Manning (Vice Chair of Governors), Mr Ben Thompson, Mr Andrew Coupland (Deputy Headteacher - Staff Governor), Mr Robert Cowling (Headteacher - Ex-officio Governor), Mrs Helen Pennington (Chair of Governors), Mr Gareth Speed, Miss Tara Beeston, Mrs Diana Bulat

 Appointments to Committees and Responsibilities